Mileham restoration: Creating a varied channel

-To find out what species were present on the site before works took place pre-river restoration monitoring was done.
-We monitored water quality (dissolved oxygen, water flow, conductivity, turbidity, water temperature and pH), invertebrates, water voles, other small mammals, macrophytes, terrestrial vegetation and fish.
+Monitoring was conducted at the site to ascertain which species were present pre- and post-river restoration including water quality (dissolved oxygen, water flow, conductivity, turbidity, water temperature and pH), invertebrates, water voles, macrophytes, terrestrial vegetation and fish etc. The results of the monitoring documents are available under ‘downloads’.